Semantic Image Synthesis via Diffusion Models: Experiments

 We compare our method with several state-of-the-art methods on semantic image synthesis, \emph{i.e.}, SPADE~\cite{TaesungPark2019SemanticIS}, CC-FPSE~\cite{liu2019learning}, INADE~\cite{tan2021diverse} and OASIS~\cite{VadimSushko2020YouON}, \emph{etc.}

 \textbf{Key advantages.} With the help of progressive refinement of the generated results, our methods achieve superior sample quality to previous GAN-based method.
-Compared to the most recent methods, our method surpasses them by +2.2, +0.8, +2.0, +1.1 FID score on four datasets, respectively.
+As shown in Table~\ref{tab:comparison}, compared to the most recent methods, our method surpasses them by +2.2, +0.8, +2.0, +1.1 FID score on four datasets, respectively.
 Besides the quantitative results, we also conduct the qualitative results on four datasets.
-We show the results in Figure~\ref{fig:comparison_celeba}, \ref{fig:comparison_ade} and \ref{fig:comparison_coco}, we observe that the images generated by our method have better visual performance compared with previous methods.
+We show the results in Figure~\ref{fig:comparison_city}, \ref{fig:comparison_celeba}, \ref{fig:comparison_ade} and \ref{fig:comparison_coco}, we observe that the images generated by our method have better visual performance compared with previous methods.
 Under the complex scenes, \emph{i.e.}, fences in front of the building, human faces in the side view and motorcycles with complex structure, our method can generate samples with more reasonable structure and content, which significantly outperforms previous methods.
-In Figure~\ref{fig:comparison_city}, we present zoomed-in results of the generated images.
+We also present zoomed-in results of the generated images on Cityscapes dataset.
 Notably, our model exhibits more fine-grained details, such as distant cars and traffic lights.

+We also compare our SDM with recent diffusion-based method, \emph{i.e.}, ControlNet.
+ControlNet is trained based on pre-trained text-to-image diffusion model, \emph{i.e.}, stable diffusion.
+Stable diffusion is learned from large-scale dataset LAION, and ControlNet inherits the capability of stable diffusion, which leads to a strong generation capability.
+We present the quantitative result in Table~\ref{tab:comparison}.
+It is observed that our SDM achieves better FID and worse LPIPS compared with ControlNet.
+Qualitative results in Figure~\ref{fig:comparison_city}, \ref{fig:comparison_celeba}, \ref{fig:comparison_ade} and \ref{fig:comparison_coco} also demonstrate that SDM generates more realistic images compared with ControlNet.
+This is reasonable because ControlNet is designed for various conditional image generation tasks and may not achieve the state-of-the-art performance on the specific conditional generation task, \emph{e.g.}, semantic image synthesis.
+Besides, with the capabilities of stable diffusion, ControlNet can generate more diverse results.

 Furthermore, we conduct a user study to evaluate the visual performance of our method, and three previous methods, \emph{i.e.,} SPADE~\cite{TaesungPark2019SemanticIS}, INADE~\cite{tan2021diverse} and OASIS~\cite{VadimSushko2020YouON}.
 There are 20 volunteers participating in this study.
 In the study, we present each volunteer 10 pairs of generated results for each pair user study (100 pairs in total) and ask the volunteers to select more high-fidelity results.
 The voting results are reported in Table.~\ref{tab:user_study}.
 It can be observed that our method is clearly preferred over the competitors in more than 75\% of the time on four benchmark datasets.